-If you’ve found it difficult to stay up to date on the future of Tesla Motors and SolarCity in recent weeks, you are not alone.
+If you’ve found it difficult to stay up to date on the future of Tesla Motors and SolarCity in recent months, you are not alone.
 Numerous industries (solar, electric vehicles, and ridesharing, to name a few) worldwide are starting to feel the impact of a merger that could significantly alter growth plans for manufacturers and executives across the globe.
-Now the concept of an integrated solar glass shingle – the Tesla solar tile – is on everyone’s mind.
+Now the concept of an integrated solar glass shingle – the Tesla Solar Roof – is on everyone’s mind.

 Panasonic is one of the world’s largest manufacturers of consumer electronics and an increasingly popular choice for U.S. homeowners installing solar.
 Whether you’re trying to decide between SunPower vs. Panasonic solar panels or simply evaluating your solar PV options, thoroughly reviewing the product options available to you is the best way to be confident in your solar investment.
 EnergySage’s Panasonic reviews take a look at the technical specifications of Panasonic solar panels to evaluate how they compare to other manufacturers on the market.

 When you compare your solar panel options from leading companies like SunPower, Canadian Solar, LG, Hyundai and SolarWorld, one of the biggest factors to consider is the solar panel warranties offered with their products.
 Solar panels come with two main warranties attached: the materials warranty, also known as the product warranty, and the production warranty.